Made peace with last year? Great. Now let’s talk New Years resolutions.

-Make resolutions for today
+Make resolutions for today.

 Resolutions for the year (or even the month) can be daunting.
 Make your plans and goals for the day, and make them every day.
 Want to curb drinking?
 Quit for today.
 Aiming to strengthen friendships?
 Give someone a call in the next hour.
 Giving up sugar?
 Let’s try the next five minutes.
 While you may not be able to control a lifetime, you know that in the next five minutes of your life you can chew a piece of gum, take a walk, and handle it.
-Focus on the here and now, and remember small changes add up.
+Focus on the here and now, and remember that small changes add up.

-Find your People
+Find your people.

 It takes a village.
 Not only to raise children, but to make lifestyle changes.
 If you want to become healthier, seek out groups who are doing healthy activities.
 If you want to party less, take a break hanging from hanging with Cocktail Hour Carol and give Book-Club Betty a chance.
 Goals are more fun to reach with friends.

-Take it inside
+Take it inside.

 As much as getting physical activity and nutrients will help you feel better, even the fitness buffs and health nuts among us require emotional health.
 Resolve to nurture your spiritual, emotional, and social needs just as much as your physical ones.
 Don’t forget your heart, your mind, and your soul.

-Pull your future from your past
+Pull your future from your past.

-If you are hoping to have a cleaner slate and boundaries in the new year, than take some time to examine what you should avoid going forward.
-If you don’t like the person you’ve been, making an action plan to help you avoid becoming that person again.
+If you are hoping to have a cleaner slate and boundaries in the new year, take some time to examine what you should avoid going forward.
+If you don’t like the person you’ve been, make an action plan to help you avoid becoming that person again.
 Don’t pull resolutions from the media, thin air, or this blog.
-Pull them from your history and your own internal struggles.
+Pull them from your personal history and your own internal struggles.